 Specific features such as artwork, architectural features, pieces of furniture, even an arrangement of flowers can be highlighted efficiently with a concentration of light over them from a downlight.
 Use a tighter beam width to isolate the light over the object and create contrasting low levels of light around them to help make them the brightest parts of the room and be seen first.

-Delivering light onto work orientated spaces can be done very effectively from downlight task lighting.
-Medium to wide beams of light directly onto a work surface such as kitchen counter tops and kitchen islands.
+Delivering light onto work orientated spaces can be done very effectively from downlighters.
+Medium to wide beams of light directly onto a work surface such as kitchen counter tops and kitchen islands create effective task lighting levels.

 Using downlighting to create an accent layer of light by illuminating parts of the room that deserve to be lit as they contribute some interest, but are not the feature that needs to stand out first.
 This can be done by washing light onto furniture fabrics, across curtains or washed down walls.